mortezakowkabi/jcb-persian-documentation/029-How-to-overwrite-the-custom-fields.md

 * Save, compile, and reinstall your component.

 > **Note:**
-> Choosing tab 15 ensures JCB places the field in its default “Publishing” section.
+> Choosing tab 15 ensures JCB places the field in its default "Publishing" section.
 > Any other tab number overrides that location.

 ---